 The good news is that the vast majority of workers’ compensation claims are approved after review.
 And in theory at least, this program relieves employees of the onus of medical care.
 Despite some differences, all federal and state compensation programs pay for:

 - partial salary payments for those who can’t work

-The “dark side” of these programs that have proven essential for so many is that they are insurance ones.
+Workers’ compensation insurance companies want to lower their risk.
 This means that keeping costs down is very important to those who administer and finance them.
 So while an applicant most likely won’t be rejected entirely, benefits received can be limited by:

 - where a patient can be seen

 - where rehabilitative treatment can be received and “caps” on treatment lengths